yangqi2004/confluent-oracle-xstream-connector/use-tag-with-xstream/ignore-DML-with-tag.md

 END;
 /
 ```
-- add rules to capture changes in schema and only DML with out tag
+- add rules to capture changes in schema and DML/DDL without tag
 ```
 select * from dba_capture;